Deep Freeze (video game)

-Deep Freeze (ディープフリーズ, Dīpufurīzu) is a 1999 Japanese video game released for the Sony PlayStation.
-It is a three-dimensional action-adventure game that was developed by Talon Inc. and published by Sammy.
+is a 1999 action-adventure video game developed by Talon Inc. and published by Sammy for the PlayStation.
 The story focuses on a counter-terrorist unit known as INTER-ANTS (International Anti-terrorist Service).

 Gameplay

 The game is set in 2001, when a terrorist organization known as Hephaestus has risen, with the aforementioned INTER-ANTS being formed as a response to combat them.

 Deep Freeze is an action adventure game.
 All the characters act in teams.
 At the beginning of each mission, players can pick one of five characters who will play as a partner and provide cover fire.
 This computer-controlled partner can be controlled through simple commands.

 The game features many weapons the player can choose from the start, including a shotgun, Uzi submachine gun, and magnum handgun.
 Players can also collect grenades in the game, which can flush out enemies hidden behind obstacles such as barrels.
 The player can also perform rolls, which allows them to dodge bullets from enemies.

 Despite being released in Japan only, the game features English voice acting.
 However, all the menus in the game are in Japanese.

 The game uses pre-rendered backgrounds and camera switching in a similar fashion to the game Resident Evil.